 The officer said, “We wanted to wait until your son was home and recovering from surgery before questioning you.”
 I told the truth, stating I was too afraid to press charges.

-He said, “you don’t have to press charges because we are pressing charges for you and your husband is already in jail.”
+He said, “You don’t have to press charges because we are pressing charges for you, and your husband is already in jail.”

 I signed a statement, and you drove me home.
 My husband got sentenced to six months in Jail for Domestic Violence.